Author: Dr. Jean-Paul Rodrigue

 2. The Importance of Transportation

-Transport represents one of the most important human activities worldwide as it allows us to mitigate the constraint of geography.
+Transport represents one of the most essential human activities worldwide as it allows us to mitigate the constraint of geography.
 It is an indispensable component of the economy and plays a major role in supporting spatial relations between locations.
-Transport creates links between regions and economic activities, between people and the rest of the world, and as such, generates value.
+Transport creates links between regions and economic activities, between people and the rest of the world, generating value.
 It is composed of core components, which are the modes, infrastructures, networks, and flows.
-These components are fundamental for transportation to occur, but they also underline that geography, despite significant technological, social, and economic changes, remains a salient force shaping transportation.
+These components are fundamental for transportation, but they also underline that geography remains a salient force shaping transportation despite significant technological, social, and economic changes.

 Transport is a multidimensional activity whose importance is:

 - Historical.
 Transport modes have played different historical roles in the rise of civilizations (Egypt, Rome, and China), their trading networks, the development of societies, and national defense.
 As such, transportation offers a valuable perspective to understand historical processes at any scale; from the community to the nation.

 - Social.
 Transport modes facilitate access to healthcare, welfare, and cultural events, thus performing a social service.
 They shape social interactions by favoring or inhibiting the mobility of people.
 Higher mobility implies the potential for extended social interactions.
 Transportation thus supports and may even shape social structures.

 - Political.
 Governments play a critical role in transport as sources of transport investments and as regulators of transport operations.
 The political role of transportation is undeniable as governments often subsidize the mobility of their populations, such as providing highways and public transit.
 While most transport demand relates to economic imperatives, many transport infrastructures have been constructed for political reasons such as national accessibility or job creation.
-Transport thus has an impact on nation-building and national unity but is also a tool shaping policy.
+Transport thus impacts nation-building and national unity but is also a tool for shaping policy.